screwdriver-cd/guide/docs/user-guide/configuration/sourcePaths.md

 Source paths can be used to specify source code paths that will trigger a job upon modification.
 This is done by using a `sourcePaths` keyword in your job definition as a string or array of strings.
 This can be useful for running workflows based on subdirectories in a [monorepo](https://developer.atlassian.com/blog/2015/10/monorepos-in-git).

-_Note: Due to limitations in Git APIs, this feature is only available for [Github SCM](https://github.com/screwdriver-cd/scm-github)._
+_Note: This feature is only available for [Github SCM](https://github.com/screwdriver-cd/scm-github)._

 ## Types of source paths
 You can either specify subdirectories and/or specific files as source paths.
 To denote a subdirectory, leave a trailing slash (`/`) at the end.